Show Me the Exercises to Ease L4-L5 Disc Pain Now

 - Incorporate spine-safe habits into your daily life: Your recovery depends on more than just exercise.
 Protect your back by using proper lifting techniques, maintaining good posture while sitting and standing, and taking frequent breaks to move around.

-What Is an L4-L5 Disc Bulge (And What Causes It)?
+What Is an L4-L5 Disc Bulge (And Why Does It Happen)?

 If you’re dealing with persistent lower back pain, you may have heard the term “L4-L5 disc bulge.”
 It sounds technical, but the concept is fairly straightforward.
 An L4-L5 disc bulge happens when the soft, cushion-like disc between the fourth and fifth vertebrae in your lower back (the lumbar spine) pushes out of its normal space.
 Think of it like a tire that’s starting to bulge on the side.
 This area of your spine is a major hub for movement and weight-bearing, so it’s a common spot for wear and tear.